-ATTENTION: An ‘anthology’ reissue of all five back issues of Spectrum Magazine is currently being prepared, with a target release date of early to mid-2018 via Headpress.
+ATTENTION: An ‘anthology’ reissue of all five back issues of Spectrum Magazine is currently being prepared, with a target release date of 2018 via Headpress.
 Bonus content will include all completed interviews, articles and reviews intended for publication in issue no.6, which was cancelled before publication in mid 2002.
-The current working title for the book is:
+The working title for the book is:

 archival documentation of the post-industrial underground

 Spectrum Magazine Archive 1998-2002

 Due to this upcoming reprint, the PDF scans of all back issues have been removed.

 Spectrum Magazine was a ‘fanzine’ type music magazine which existed between 1998 and 2001.
 During this period 5 issues were self published.
 The original tag line of ‘ambient / industrial / experimental music culture magazine’ should give an idea of genre coverage, but upon reflection this should have been expanded to include power electronics and neo-folk as well.